-We will recruit individuals with autism, dyslexia, and no neurodevelopmental diagnosis.
-Based on the power calculation, we will recruit 100 autistic adults and 100 adults without a neurodevelopmental diagnosis in order to run the confirmatory analysis.
-In addition, we will aim to recruit 50 dyslexic adults as a clinical control group for exploratory analysis.
-All participants will meet the following eligibility criteria: (i) age of 18 years or over, (ii) native-level fluency in English, (iii) no history of acquired brain injury,

-(iv) no significant uncorrected sensory impairment, and (v) access to a computer with internet and audio.
+We recruited individuals with autism, self-reported reading difficulties, and no neurodevelopmental diagnosis.
+Based on the power calculation, we aimed to recruit 100 autistic adults and 100 adults without a neurodevelopmental diagnosis in order to run the confirmatory analysis.
+In addition, we set out to recruit 50 dyslexic adults as a clinical control group for exploratory analysis.
+All participants met the following eligibility criteria: (i) age of 18 years or over, (ii) native-level fluency in English, (iii) no history of acquired brain injury, (iv) no significant uncorrected sensory impairment, and (v) access to a computer with internet and audio.

-Individuals will be recruited into three groups defined by communication and language/ literacy problems.
-One group will be recruited on the basis of a clinical diagnosis of autism; participants will need to declare where, by whom and what label was used for their diagnosis on the Study Questionnaire.
+Individuals were recruited into three groups defined by communication and language/literacy problems.
+One group was recruited on the basis of a clinical diagnosis of autism; participants needed to declare where, by whom and what label was used for their diagnosis on the Study Questionnaire.
 For inclusion, the diagnosis must have been made in a clinical service by appropriately trained individuals, such as clinical psychologists, psychiatrists or developmental paediatricians.
-We will recruit autistic individuals through Autistica, the research network for families and individuals with autism, as well as support groups arranged privately and by the National Autistic Society, and through social media.
-A second group will include individuals reporting dyslexia or specific reading difficulties.
-For inclusion in this group, individuals must score below the clinical threshold of six on the Autism Spectrum Quotient (AQ) and at six or above on the Reading Scale of the Adult Reading Questionnaire (ARQ); this latter score translates to over 1.5 SDs above the mean in individuals not self-reporting dyslexia in the original validation study (Snowling et al., 2012).
-Individuals will be recruited through charitable organisations such as the British Dyslexia Association and social media.
-Other neurodevelopmental diagnoses will be noted but will not be grounds for exclusion from these groups.
-A third group will have no neurodevelopmental diagnosis, and will be recruited via the online participant platform, Prolific (https://prolific.co).
-Individuals will be excluded from this third group if they score above threshold on either the AQ or ARQ (i.e. above six on either) and if they have ever been diagnosed with: a global or specific learning disability, attention deficit hyperactivity disorder, dyspraxia/developmental coordination disorder, a genetic variation (such as Down's syndrome or Fragile-X) or a neurological condition (such as epilepsy).
+We recruited autistic individuals through Autistica, the research network for families and individuals with autism, as well as support groups arranged privately and by the National Autistic Society, and through social media.
+A second group included individuals reporting dyslexia or specific reading difficulties.
+For inclusion in this group, individuals needed to score below the clinical threshold of 6 on the Autism Spectrum Quotient (AQ) and at 6 or above on the Reading Scale of the Adult Reading Questionnaire (ARQ); this latter score translates to over 1.5 SDs above the mean in individuals not self-reporting dyslexia in the original validation study (Snowling et al., 2012).
+Individuals were recruited through charitable organisations such as the British Dyslexia Association and social media.
+Other neurodevelopmental diagnoses were not grounds for exclusion from these groups.
+A third group had no neurodevelopmental diagnosis, and was recruited via the online participant platform, Prolific (https://prolific.co).
+Individuals were excluded from this third group if they scored above threshold on either the AQ or ARQ (i.e., 6 or above on either) or if they have ever been diagnosed with: a global or specific learning disability, attention deficit hyperactivity disorder, dyspraxia/developmental coordination disorder, a genetic variation (such as Down's syndrome or Fragile-X) or a neurological condition (such as epilepsy).